Docker

 Configuring basic security settings

 Before making your Lucenia cluster available to external hosts, it’s a good idea to review the deployment’s security configuration.
-You may recall from the first Sample docker-compose.yml file that, unless disabled by setting DISABLE_SECURITY_PLUGIN=true
+Unless disabled by setting DISABLE_SECURITY_PLUGIN=true

 , a bundled script will apply a default demo security configuration to the nodes in the cluster.
 Because this configuration is used for demo purposes, the default usernames and passwords are known.
 For that reason, we recommend that you create your own security configuration files and use volumes